- Core Elements of Delivery of Secondary Stroke Prevention Services

-4.0 Patients who have had an ischemic stroke or transient ischemic attack should have their serum lipid levels assessed and aggressively managed [Evidence level A].
+4.0 Individuals who have had an ischemic stroke or transient ischemic attack should have their serum lipid levels assessed and optimally managed [Evidence level A].

 4.1 Lipid Assessment

-- Lipid levels, including total cholesterol, total triglycerides, low-density lipoprotein [LDL] cholesterol, and high-density lipoprotein [HDL] cholesterol, should be measured on all patients presenting with stroke or TIA [Evidence Level B].
+- Lipid levels, including total cholesterol, triglycerides, low-density lipoprotein [LDL] cholesterol, and high-density lipoprotein [HDL] cholesterol, should be measured in patients presenting with ischemic stroke or transient ischemic attack [Evidence Level B].

 4.2 Lipid Management

-- Patients with ischemic stroke or transient ischemic attack should be managed with aggressive therapeutic lifestyle changes to lower lipid levels, including dietary modification, as part of a comprehensive approach to lower risk of first or recurrent stroke unless contra-indicated[Evidence Level B].
+Individuals with ischemic stroke or transient ischemic attack should be managed with aggressive lifestyle changes to lower lipid levels, including dietary modification and exercise, as part of a comprehensive approach to lower risk of recurrent stroke and other vascular events unless contraindicated [ Evidence Level B].
 Refer to Prevention of Stroke Module, Section 2 for Lifestyle Management recommendations.

 The Cholesterol Treatment Trialists meta-analysis of 14 statin trials showed a dose-dependent relative reduction in cardiovascular disease with low-density lipoprotein cholesterol lowering.
 Every 1.0 mmol/L reduction in low-density lipoprotein cholesterol is associated with a corresponding 20 to 25 percent reduction in cardiovascular disease mortality and nonfatal myocardial infarction with and NNT of 30 reported by the Treat to Target trial (2020).

 Note: The current clinical trial evidence does not include enough stroke patients with atrial fibrillation or other cardioembolic sources to make specific recommendations for this patient population.
 The decision to use statins in this setting should be based on the patient's global cardiovascular risk.
 It is unclear whether statins are of benefit in patients with a combination of atrial fibrillation and stroke.